jolzee/leopard-chat-ui-teneo/README.md

 <script type="text/javascript">
   window.TENEOCTX || (TENEOCTX = {});
   TENEOCTX = {
+    init: {
+      trustedDomain: "", // something like http://localhost:8080 // "" = receive and post messages to all domains
+      allowScripts: true // false = if you want to disable potential eval },
+    ctx: {
+      eventSource: "leopard-embed",
       pageTitle: document.title,
       pageUrl: window.location.href,
       pageTopic: "Help",
-    message: "This was sent from the customer's web site" };
+      message: "This was sent from the customer's web site" }
+  };
 </script>